USEC-WHISKEY/hdest-weapons/README.md

 - None: Weapons when they spawn will not have any attachments other than default sights.
 - Random: Weapons will spawn with random attachments.

+### Backpack Mode

+- Vanilla: Wild backpacks are vanilla style random contents
+- Alternative: Wild backpack contents are randomized differently

+## Experimental Options

+### Resource Mode

+- Off: Resources & crafting workbenches will not spawn
+- On: Resources will spawn randomly around the map.
+2 crafting benches will appear per map.

+### Weapon Mag Mode

+- Off: Weapons will spawn, including ones dropped from enemies, without magazines and/or a chambered round.
+(Not completed).
+- On: (Default) Weapons will spawn with a full mag and chambered weapon.

+### Loose Mag mode

+- Off: Magazines will spawn empty.
+(Not completed)
+- On: (Default) Magazines will spawn full.

 ## Weapons

 ### Glock